 If the weight is estimated to exceed 50% of the capacity of the hoist or 80% of the capacity of the rigging gear, platform/skid, below-the-hook lifting device, etc., the weight shall be verified by performing an engineering evaluation or using a local procedure approved by the certifying official or activity engineering organization.
-Alternatively, a load-indicating device shall be used.
+Alternatively, a Load-Indicating Device (LID) or the crane's LID or Load Moment Indicator (LMI) shall be used.
+For construction, loads greater than 75 percent of the hoist capacity require engineering evaluation or other reliable method.

-Load Weight Determines
+Load Weight